beakerbrowser/unwalled.garden/post.md

 Posts are pieces of content which is broadcasted to followers.
 They are meant to be aggregated into "feed" applications and indexed for search.

-There are multiple post types which are revealed by the `content.type` field:
+There are multiple post types which are revealed by the `postType` field:

  - `'text'`: A short micro-blog post (similar to Twitter).
  - `'link'`: A link to some content (similar to Reddit).